scloud19/SECipedia/Node/basics.md

 				In general: use module.exports

 	Event Emitter
+		process
+			a global object which is an instance of EventEmitter.

+			Each node application is an instance of the process object.
+				Thus you can get information about the application and its environment

+				this object also has ties to node's event loop

 		You can have many listeners (all over your app) tied to one event Each of these will be invoked one at a time (not simultaneously)